s-vivien/BlindTesTwitch/README.md

 - REACT_APP_SPOTIFY_CLIENT_ID : (mandatory) Your Spotify app clientId
 - REACT_APP_TWITCH_CLIENT_ID : (optional) Your Twitch app clientId

-The Spotify app is mandatory : https://developer.spotify.com/dashboard/
+The Spotify app is mandatory : https://developer.spotify.com/dashboard/ (set redirect URI to `https://<domain>/BlindTesTwitch/callback`)
-The Twitch app is optional (the chat notifications won't be available, but that does not prevent the application from working) : https://dev.twitch.tv/console/apps
+The Twitch app is optional (the chat notifications won't be available, but that does not prevent the application from working) : https://dev.twitch.tv/console/apps (set redirect URI to `https://<domain>/BlindTesTwitch/settings`)

+Note : The application can be deployed on Github Pages, thanks to https://github.com/rafgraph/spa-github-pages

 ## TODO
 - Dark/Light mode